ninabarzh/red-lantern-sim/simulator/scenarios/easy/fat_finger_hijack/README.md

-# Fat-finger hijack
+# Fat Finger Hijack

-## What this scenario models
+## What this scenario represents

-A common, low-sophistication BGP incident where a legitimate AS accidentally announces the exact prefix of another AS.

-- No interception.
-- No nation-state.
-- No cleverness.

-Just entropy and missing controls.

-This happens multiple times per year on the real Internet.

-## Threat model reality

-Attacker capability:

-- Legitimate AS with upstream connectivity
+A classic human mistake in BGP configuration: an operator accidentally announces someone else’s prefix as their own.

+## What is being simulated

+- Mis-origin BGP announcements
-- No RPKI enforcement by peers
+- Route propagation to peers
-- Prefix filters missing or outdated

-Defensive posture:

-- Relies on upstream filtering
+- Automated prefix limit alerts
-- Monitoring is reactive
+- Quick withdrawal once the mistake is noticed
-- Detection often comes from social media

-## Attack chain

-1. Attacker already peers with one or more transit providers
-2. Exact-prefix announcement is made (looks like a mistake)
-3. Some upstreams accept the route
-4. Traffic is blackholed or partially rerouted
-5. Route is withdrawn after a short period

-Plausible deniability achieved.

-## What telemetry is generated

-This scenario produces mocked but realistic signals:
+- Minimal impact, short-lived route hijack

+## Detections and signals exercised

-- BGP UPDATE with unexpected origin AS
+- `bgp.update` events with unusual origin AS
-- Short-lived route visibility
+- Router syslogs showing route addition and withdrawal
-- Router syslog messages indicating control-plane churn

-These signals are suitable for:
-- Wazuh ingestion
-- SOC detection exercises
-- Purple-team walkthroughs
+- Prefix-limit warnings (`router.syslog` severity `error`)
+- Timing correlation: short duration anomalies

 ## How to run